Last Updated on 22nd July 2020

 You can buy a new build property or an existing home through resale programmes from housing associations via the Help to Buy scheme.
 You will need to be approved a mortgage in order to fund your share of the overall property value unless you have savings which can cover this amount.

-Shared ownership properties will always be leasehold.
+Shared ownership properties will always be on leasehold tenure, to begin with.
 This is because the title deeds will be shared and not freehold until purchased outright.
 Shared ownership staircasing can be used to purchase additional shares in stages with the aim of owning the property outright.

 Applying for a help to buy shared ownership scheme